WKVP: Sale to Merlin Media, IQ 106.9

-Family Radio programming ceased on WKDN at precisely Midnight on the morning of April 16, 2012; after about a half-hour of dead air, a continuous playing loop of "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M. began, likely a play on Camping's infamous rapture predictions.
-After 12 Noon on April 16, the station changed its stunt to round-the-clock airings of The Sean Hannity Show (live airings and repeats), complete with the branding of "Hannity @ 106.9".
-With this "all-Hannity" change, the station also adopted a new call sign, WWIQ.
-(Family Radio would move the WKDN call sign to its State College, Pennsylvania station on April 23.)
+Family Radio programming ceased on WKDN at 12:00 a.m. on April 16, 2012.
+After about a half-hour of dead air, the station returned to air under Merlin Media control, and began playing a loop of "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M. in an apparent reference to Camping's failed Rapture predictions.
+At around 12:15 p.m., WWIQ began stunting as Hannity @ 106.9, with non-stop airings of The Sean Hannity Show.
+Family Radio would move the WKDN call sign to its State College, Pennsylvania station on April 23.